 - Policies are responsive to the needs of sex workers

 - Decreased human rights violations in the health care system and by law enforcement agencies when dealing with sex workers.

 - Increased use of legal services by sex workers to assert and defend their rights and fundamental freedoms.

 Rights Literacy Interventions

 The sole focus of this initiative is empowering communities through sharing of information, public dialogue, targeted debates and dissemination of simplified material.
 It is anchored by the communications desk.
-The objective is to increases knowledge of the Constitution, basic and fundamental rights of citizens, duties of the arms of government and various state institutions, as well as general human rights and international human rights instruments.
+The objective is to increase knowledge of the Constitution, basic and fundamental rights of citizens, duties of the arms of government and various state institutions, as well as general human rights and international human rights instruments.
 In the long term, provision of such information will empower women, men, youths and marginalised groups to effectively assert their rights, call for transparency and hold those in public office accountable.
 Communities will also be able to engage in governance issues from an informed perspective.
 This intervention also includes the Mobile Legal Clinic (MLCs) concept, which is implemented across other units.
 The MLCs are housed under the Special Projects.
 Under rights literacy interventions, the Communications Desk outputs include;

 - “Frankly Speaking” series on various identified thematic issues related to the Constitution and access to justice

 - Pocket-book series on thematic issues for various sectors

 - Simplified, translated Fact Sheets (also via the Legal Monitor)

 - Commemorations of important days in the human rights and national calendar